mongodb/mongo-c-driver/doc/mongoc_bulk_operation_insert_with_opts.rst

 Returns
 -------

-Returns true on success, and false if there is a server or network error or if passed invalid arguments.
+Returns true on success, and false if passed invalid arguments.